bfunky/code-review-clean-code-guide/UnderstandabilityTips.md

 ### Be consistent.
 If you do something a certain way, do all similar things in the same way.

 ### Use explanatory variables.
+One of the more powerful ways to make a program readable is to break the calculations up into intermediate values that are held in variables with meaningful names.

 ### Encapsulate boundary conditions.
 Boundary conditions are hard to keep track of.
 Put the processing for them in one place.
 ````